kfrlib/kfr/README.md

 ## License

-KFR is dual-licensed, available under both commercial and open-source GPL 2+ license.
+KFR is dual-licensed, available under both commercial and open-source GPLv2+ license.

 If you want to use KFR in a commercial product or a closed-source project, you need to [purchase a Commercial License](https://kfrlib.com/purchase-license).